MileHacker Logo

 • Don't walk alone in dimly lit or unfamiliar areas at night.

-• Know the local emergency numbers for immediate assistance.
+• Understand the local emergency numbers for immediate assistance.

 Pro-Tip: Mix and Match Transport

-Combine different a way of transit for the best experience.
+Combine different means of transportation for the best experience.
 Use buses for general city travel, Didi for convenience, and enjoy walking or cycling for a exploration of Kaifeng's charming historical areas.

-Always possess your destination written in Chinese or ready on a translation application to show taxi drivers or locals.
+Always possess your destination written in The chinese language or ready on a translation application to show drivers or locals.